Junaed-Uddin/Junaed-Portfolio/content/featured/DoctorsAppoinment/index.md

 showInProjects: true
 ---

-A web-based application where users will have the opportunity to hire doctors online.
+A web-based application where users will have the opportunity to consult doctors online.
 In addition, you can consult a doctor directly, take a schedule, and automatically make phone calls or messages to the patient on the scheduled day